 *Even if someone is currently upside down on their mortgage they could look into renting their current home so that they can take advantage of the low interest rates and get into the new home they want.

 One of the programs the government has to encourage home buying and development in rural areas is the USDA loan program.
 There are many areas that are considered part of the D.C. area that are eligible for this loan, reports a post on Crediful.
 For an eligibility map you can click here.
 I am not a financial person so I cannot speak to the fine points of the loan but the basic layout is it is a 0% down loan of up to $400,000.
 Now think of how much home that would get you in D.C.
 If you are a person that would rather have a longer commute and more home in a rural area then this might be the loan for you.
+To learn more on how to get a home loan, visit https://reali.com/get-a-loan/.

 A $350,000 to $400,000 home in D.C. is on average a three bedroom home.
 Out in Haymarket for that price a person can get a four bedroom home with larger acreage and more square footage.
 The story in Gainesville and Fauquier County as well as the rural areas of Maryland are much the same and all those areas are appear eligible for the USDA loan.
 This is an attractive loan that many home buyers might not even be aware of.

-Some people might think their is nothing to do in those areas.
+Some people might think there is nothing to do in those areas.
 In some ways they are right, but Gainesville and Haymarket are both growing.
 Their are exciting entertainment and dining options like The Lion and Bull in Haymarket, and the Wegmans in Gainesville.
 If a person works in D.C. their morning commute could be an adventure but that is true no matter where you live in this area.
 No neighborhood or housing option is going to be for everyone, but these are options people should know they have.

 The last thing to return after a downturn in the economy is consumer confidence.
 With low rates and low inventory demand for homes is high but consumer confidence is still low.
 Until that returns prices will remain down and those of us that happened to by in 2005 or 2006 will remain in trouble.
 The good news is that this area is ahead of the rest of the country and many believe that the Capital Region will lead the country back to a strong real estate market.